edaa-org/pySVModel/doc/ChangeLog/index.rst

 23.09.2021
 ==========

-Classes :cls:`VerilogModel` and :cls:`SystemVerilogVersion` were moved from pyEDAA.ProjectModel to this package.
+Classes :class:`VerilogModel` and :class:`SystemVerilogVersion` were moved from pyEDAA.ProjectModel to this package.